groupon/javascript/README.md

 ## Groupon JavaScript Style Guide

 Fortunately there already is a great and well-documented style guide for JavaScript over at [airbnb/javascript](https://github.com/airbnb/javascript).
-The short answer is: We stick to that.
+It definitely is worth a read and in many ways we're staying fairly close to it.

-There's some minor differences that are mostly around our focus on sticking to features natively supported by node where possible and a higher bar for rules that don't support `--fix`:
+There's some important differences that are mostly around our focus on sticking to features natively supported by node where possible and a higher bar for rules that don't support `--fix`:
 If a rule isn't clearly preventing bugs, it has to support `--fix` to be enabled.